MichaelGit202/441_Project/project/Project.md

 - **Temperature**: We went with a baseline temperature of 0.5 for anything that could be more creative, and for agents assigned to tasks like dice rolling or battling which need to follow very strict rules, we went with a lower temperature of 0.2.
 - **Max Tokens**: For the tokens, we went with a baseline of 100 tokens for all the models except for the dungeon master, since he will have the most information flowing into him in one prompt.
 ### Prompts:
+- all prompts can be found under project>agent_templates
 - Each agent has a message that dictates it's responsibilities, constraints, and output formatting so that it can interact with the rest of the system through regex matching.
 The prompts are different for each agent, and are foundational to their interaction with the user and the rest of the system.
 - Example: Prompt for scene_agent, which is responsible for creating the scenes:
 ```